less/old-lesscss.org/templates/pages/usage.md

 Client-side usage
 =================

-Client-side is the easiest way to get started and good for developing your less.
+Client-side is the easiest way to get started and good for developing your LESS.
 For production and especially if performance is important, we recommend pre-compiling using node or one of the many third party tools.

 Link your `.less` stylesheets with the `rel` set to "`stylesheet/less`":